Gestour1975/GIS/README.md

-just a game I am making for educational reasons# GIS
+just a game I am trying to make.